emersion/soju/doc/getting-started.md

 soju will listen for unencrypted IRC connections on the default port.
 This is enough for local experiments, but for a proper setup you will need to configure TLS (e.g. by setting up a reverse proxy, or by specifying the TLS certificates in the soju configuration file).
-Setting up on-disk chat logs is recommended.

 If you're migrating from ZNC, a tool is available to import users, networks and channels from a ZNC config file: